carlinmack/NamespaceDatabase/DOCUMENTATION.md

       Directory where the dumps, partitions etc will be stored [default: ../] -s --maxSpace MAXSPACE
       Max gigabytes that you would like the program to use.
-Min 50gB [default: 150]
+Min 50gB [default: 150] -c --freeCores FREECORES
+      The number of cores you don't want to be used [default: 0]
 ```

 Functions